rajatrakesh/DataAILab/section9.3-building-ai-agents.md

    - Bank Account Number
    - Bank Name

-   - **Question and Answer (QnA)**: If the user asks a specific question about the document content, proceed with QnA.
+   - Question and Answer (QnA): If the user asks a specific question about the document content, proceed with QnA.
 As a special case, if the user asks to classify the document into a category from a list of choices, use QnA.
-   - **Attachment Summarization**: .
+   - Attachment Summarization: .
        Provide clear field information summary of the extracted fields from the attachments

-   - **Document Summarization**: If the user requests a summary of a document or documents, proceed with document summarization.
+   - Document Summarization: If the user requests a summary of a document or documents, proceed with document summarization.
 Perform this task ONLY IF the user asks for a summarization of documents.

 Key concepts: